On August 19, 2017, France commemorates the 75th anniversary of the Dieppe Raid in the presence of the last veterans.

 Historians are divided on the question.
-Was Operation Jubilee necessary to complete the preparations of the Normandy Landing of June 6, 1944?
-The question still arises, 75 years later.
-But for Canadians, this Dieppe raid of August 19, 1942 is of particular importance.
-“This is the first time in the history of the Second World War that a large portion of the troops are made up of Canadians” says Mike Cher, Montreal coordinator of the archives of the Museum of the Black Watch of Canada.
-Quite exactly, there were 4,963 Canadians, 1,075 Britons and 50 Americans to take part in Operation Jubilee.
-The Black Watch is a small regiment of infantry particularly illustrated on the beach of Puys, attack totally missed on the military plan.
-“The company was the third wave of attack on this beach” says Mike Cher.
-But the landing is 20 minutes late on schedule compared to the others landing beaches in the surroundings.
-Day breaks, and Canadians no longer enjoy the surprise effect.
-The Black Watch of Canada surrenders at 8:30 am, barely three hours after setting foot on the beach of Puys.
+Was Operation Jubilee necessary to complete the landing of June 6, 1944?
+The question still arises 75 years later.
+But for Canadians, this Dieppe Raid of August 19, 1942 is of particular importance.
+“This is the first time in the history of the Second World War that a large part of the troops are Canadian,” says Mike Cher, Montreal coordinator of the Black Watch Museum’s archives.
+Quite exactly, there were 4,963 Canadians, 1,075 British and 50 Americans participating in Operation Jubilee.
+The Black Watch is a small regiment of infantry particularly illustrated on the beach of Puys, attack completely missed on the military plan.
+“The company was the third wave of attack on this beach,” says Mike Cher.
+Only, the landing takes 20 minutes late on others taking place on the beaches around.
+The day is coming up, and Canadians are no longer surprised.
+The Black Watch of Canada surrenders at 8:30 am, just three hours after setting foot on the beach of Puys.

-Another part of the regiment arrives on the main beach of Dieppe with explosives and artillery but does not meet much more success.
-“Of the 112 company men who took part in the fighting, 6 died, 65 were taken prisoner and 41 were able to return to England.
+Another part of the regiment lands on the main beach of Dieppe with explosives and artillery but does not meet much more success.
+“Of the 112 men in the company who took part in the fighting, 6 died, 65 were taken prisoner and 41 were able to return to England.
 3 died in captivity. “

 George Brewster remains humble.
-He is one of the few veterans who participated in Operation Jubilee in Dieppe in 1942 who travel to France for the commemorations from August 18 to 20.
+He is one of the few veterans who participated in Operation Jubilee in Dieppe in 1942 who travel to France for commemorations from August 18 to 20.
 The 94-year-old, who lives in Canada near Vancouver, remembers this attack.
 He was only 19 years old and just arrived in England after training in Canada.
-Pilot, like his father and his uncle, he saw in the air, at the controls of a spitfire, the disaster of the raid of Dieppe.
-“I was too young to be sent among the troops on the ground,” says George Brewster.
-“I’m not a hero, I’m just the fruit of my time, I tried to do the best that I could” he said soberly.
+Pilot, like his father and his uncle, it is in the air, at the controls of a spitfire he saw the debacle of the Dieppe raid.
+“I was too young to be sent among ground troops“, says George Brewster.
+“I’m not a hero, I’m just the fruit of my time, I tried to do the best I could,” he adds soberly.

-Commemorations of the 75th Anniversary of the Dieppe Landing
+Commemorative agenda for the 75th anniversary of the Dieppe landing

-Friday, August 18: tribute to the Sailors’ Memorial at 7 pm; Tribute to the aviators at 3:30 pm in Saint-Aubin-sur-Scie and at 5 pm in Saint-Aubin-le-Cauf.
+Friday, August 18: tribute to the Marine Memorial at 19h; Tribute to the airmen at 15h30 in Saint-Aubin-sur-Scie and at 17h in Saint-Aubin-le-Cauf.

-Saturday, August 19: wreath laying on the beach of Puys at 10:30; Inauguration of the Calgary Monument at 12:00 pm; Tribute to Canada Square in the presence of Geneviève Darrieussecq, French Secretary of State to the Minister of Armed Forces at 3 pm; Choreography of the memory at the White Bas-Fort at 5 pm.
+Saturday, August 19: wreath laying on the beach of Puys at 10:30; inauguration of the Calgary monument at noon; Tribute to Canada Square in the presence of Geneviève Darrieussecq, Secretary of State to the Minister of Armies at 3 pm; remembrance choreography at Bas-Fort blanc at 5 pm

-Sunday 20th August: wreath laying at 4:30 pm in Saint-Martin in the countryside and at 5:15 pm in Berneval-le-Grand.
+Sunday, August 20th: wreath laying at 4.30 pm in Saint-Martin en Campagne and at 5.15 pm in Berneval-le-Grand.